 Classico Creamy Alfredo Pasta Sauce

 Just because you want to keep your grocery bill as low as possible doesn’t mean you have to reach for a less-than-stellar jar.
 This Alfredo sauce holds its own against its more expensive competitors, thanks to a classic formula bursting with flavor.
-That rich and creamy taste and texture are largely attributed to the fact that the product is made using fresh cream then blended with butter, aged Parmesan, and chunks of black pepper.
-Still, it’s a gluten-free option, making it great for families with a range of dietary requirements.
+That rich and creamy taste and texture are largely attributed to the fact that the gluten-free sauce is made using fresh cream then blended with butter, aged Parmesan, and chunks of black pepper.